zigbee-alliance/distributed-compliance-ledger/README.md

 See [Run local pool](README-DEV.md#run-local-pool) section in [README-DEV.md](README-DEV.md).

 ### Deploy a persistent pool of nodes
-A recommended way for deployment and client connection: [diagram](docs/deployment.png)
+A recommended way for deployment and client connection: [diagram](docs/deployment.png) and [diagram-detailed](docs/deployment-detailed.png).

 One can either deploy its own network of validator nodes or join one of the persistent DC Ledger Networks.